 From Goodreads Gauri, the princess of Bharata, has been taken as a prisoner of war by her kingdom’s enemies.
 Faced with a future of exile and scorn, Gauri has nothing left to lose.
 Hope unexpectedly comes in the form of Vikram, the cunning prince of a neighboring land and her sworn enemy kingdom.
 Unsatisfied with becoming a mere puppet king, Vikram offers Gauri a chance to win back her kingdom in exchange for her battle prowess.
-Together, they’ll have to set aside their differences and team up to win the Tournament of Wishes—a competition held in a mythical city where the Lord … Continue reading →
+Together, they’ll have to set aside their differences and team up to win the Tournament of … Continue reading →

 When a panic attack lands Viviana in the hospital, her mother insists that she slow down and stop taking her studies so seriously.
 But even the thought of slowing down stresses Vivi out.
 She has summer engineering camp to attend!
 And SATs to prep for!
 And college applications to write!
 Everything has to go perfectly, no room for error.
 It’s the only way her dad will stop being disappointed in her and come home.
 And after her failure at school, the one involving Dean and that photo she sent him, Vivi needs something to go right.

 Trixie’s rivalry with Ben goes all the way back to first grade.
 Now in senior year, there’s no undoing those long-standing battle lines.
 Until Trixie’s best friend starts dating Ben’s and the group forces them to call a truce.
 But letting go of her dislike is easier said than done, even when it turns out Ben might possibly be hiding surprisingly pleasant qualities beneath his ridiculous mustache.
 But when a cheating scandal leaves Trixie’s BFF expelled, Trixie’s determined to rally the troops and prove her bestie innocent.
 The investigation may shatter her … Continue reading →